ooni/ooni.org/content/post/web-ui-post.md

 ooniprobe-agent start
 ```

-This should present you with a URL.
-By clicking on it, you will be directed to
+This should present you with the following URL: **127.0.0.1:8842**

-OONI’s web UI Setup Wizard:
+By clicking on it, you will be directed to OONI’s web UI Setup Wizard:

 ![Screenshot](/post/wui-screenshots/wui-02.png)